An Intro to Digital Marketing

 At the heart of digital marketing strategy is a content strategy.

-(insert large quote: According to Forrester Research “Content Marketing is a strategy where brands create interest, relevance, and relationships with customers by producing, curating, and sharing content that addresses specific customer needs and delivers visible value.”)
+“Content Marketing is a strategy where brands create interest, relevance, and relationships with customers by producing, curating, and sharing content that addresses specific customer needs and delivers visible value.”

 You are probably already producing content in your organization in the form of blog posts, infographics, videos or social media posts.
 What the ‘Content Marketing’ learning module will help you do is to look at every piece of content as an opportunity to tell your brand story, to connect with your current and potential customers and raise your profile online.